 The other main series advocating 1 Nf3 for White in this style is “Wojo’s Weapons”, by Jonathan Hilton and Dean Ippolito.
 This repertoire is based on the systems employed by the late Alexander Wojtkiewicz (“Wojo”).
 As he was grandmaster who played in many open tournaments, his openings were much more geared towards the practicalities of scoring heavily against weaker opposition, than the purist approach of Kramnik.
 As a result, it offers some useful alternative systems that may be more attractive to many players.

-Two volumes have been published in this series so far:
+Three volumes have been published in this series:

 As White quite often transposes to 1 d4 openings following 1 Nf3, there are a number of books that deal with these 1 d4 openings that are as a result useful.